droosma/blog/content/post/generative-ai-hello-world/index.md

     transform --> persist[(Persist)]
 ```

 The partitioning approach can vary significantly based on the type of input.
 For example, a PDF document could be divided into chapters, pages, paragraphs, or sentences based on its structure.
 If the document includes an index, partitioning could also be done based on topics.
-For inputs like invoices, partitioning might occur at the line item level.
+For datasets consisting of customer reviews, partitioning could be implemented at the level of individual reviews or even specific comments within those reviews.

 The objective with partitioning is to create segments that are as small as possible without losing the context necessary to understand the information they contain.
 A useful guideline for determining the appropriate size of a partition is to randomly select a partition and review it.
 If the context of the information is unclear, the partition may be too small.
 Conversely, if the partition contains multiple subjects, it might be too large.